Overview: MA in Applied Anthropology/MPH

 PRACTICE EXPERIENCE GUIDELINES

 The Public Health Practice Experience (PHPE) is a 600-hour, yearlong experience that MPH students are expected to complete as part of fulfilling degree requirements.
 PHPE is an opportunity to apply what has been learned in the classroom.
 Students will create projects that align with at least 3 foundational MPH competencies and 2 concentration-specific competencies and that will make a meaningful contribution to their Practice Sites.
-Because of this, any overlap in PHPE and thesis-related work will be contingent on being able to relate this work to public health competencies.
+Because of this, any overlap in PHPE and thesis/practicum-related work will be contingent on being able to relate this work to public health competencies.

 All dual degree students are eligible to apply for a waiver of 300 hours.
 This waiver does not change the mandatory yearlong length of the PHPE.
 Deadlines to submit this paperwork depend on the semester that the student will start practice.
 These dates can be found in the forms section of the MCH Practice Experience webpage: https://www.unthsc.edu/school-of-public-health/mph-practice-experience/